 4. Add a cleanser to the wash

-Cleaning influencer Harriet Knock, who runs the account @making_ahouse_ahome, (opens in new tab) advises adding certain products, to ensure all bacteria is killed.
+Cleaning influencer Harriet Knockadvises adding certain products, to ensure all bacteria is killed.

 5. Use sprays on outerwear

 Outwear can often get neglected when it comes to washing, which is concerning considering it's something most of us wear every single day.
-Harriet says that it's important to wash outwear garments, such as coats, scarves, hats and gloves, regularly – to keep them as clean as possible
+It's important to wash outwear garments, such as coats, scarves, hats and gloves, regularly – to keep them as clean as possible

-She adds, 'These are the items we tend to forget about but are probably coming into contact with the most germs when we are out and about.'
+'These are the items we tend to forget about but are probably coming into contact with the most germs when we are out and about,' notes Harriet.